kyma-project/test-infra/docs/index.md

 [Rotate Service Account Secrets](/cmd/cloud-run/rotate-service-account/README.md) - RotateServiceAccount creates a new key for a Google Cloud service account and updates the required secret data.
 It's triggered by a  Pub/Sub message sent by a secret stored in Secret Manager.
 It runs as a cloud run container.

-[Cleanup of Service Account Secrets](/cmd/cloud-run/service-account-keys-cleaner/README.md) - The Cloud Run service deletes old keys for a Google Cloud service account and updates the required secret data for all service account secrets stored in the Secret Manager.
+[Cleanup of Service Account Secrets](/cmd/cloud-run/service-account-keys-cleaner/README.md) - The Cloud Run service deletes new keys for a Google Cloud service account and updates the required secret data for all service account secrets stored in the Secret Manager.
 The service is triggered by a Cloud Scheduler job.

 [Automated Approver](/cmd/external-plugins/automated-approver/README.md) - With the Automated Approver tool, you can automatically approve a pull request (PR) based on the rules you define.
 The tool enables automation of the approval process for PRs in repositories that need reviews before merge.
 The tool automates the PR review process without limiting user `write` permission on the repository.
 It can provide an automated review process for all PR authors.